-In this subsection we explain a Tcl procedure used to configure the common behaviour of Materials.
+In this subsection we explain a Tcl procedure used to configure the common behavior of Materials.
 We are working on providing a similar functionality for Conditions using the same interface.

-GiD_DataBehaviour controls properties of data windows for Materials and Conditions (not currently implemented).
-For Materials we can modify the behaviour of assign, draw, unassign, impexp (import/export), new, modify, delete and rename.
-We can also specify the entity type list with the assign option throught the subcommands geomlist and meshlist.
+GiD\DataBehaviour controls properties of data windows for Materials and Conditions (not currently implemented).
+For Materials we can modify the behavior of assign, draw, unassign, impexp (import/export), new, modify, delete and rename.
+We can also specify the entity type list with the assign option through the subcommands geomlist and meshlist.